ghostbuster91/nodejs-packager/README.md

 Commands:
   stage                        Generates a directory with the Dockerfile and environment prepared for building a Docker
                                image.
-  build                        Builds an image using the local Docker server. publish [options]            Builds an image using the local Docker server and pubishes it to the remote repository clean                        Deletes all the temporary files and removes the built image from the local Docker server. init <template>              Generates initial dockerconfig.ts for given template help [command]               display help for command
+  build [options]              Builds an image using the local Docker server. publish [options]            Builds an image using the local Docker server and pubishes it to the remote repository clean                        Deletes all the temporary files and removes built images from the local Docker server. init <template>              Generates initial dockerconfig.ts for given template help [command]               display help for command
   ```